Slavery in French Colonial Louisiana

 Origins of a Distinct African Culture in the Louisiana Territory

-The ethnic and cultural contours of the slave population during this period have been the subject of debate between two main scholars.
+The ethnic and cultural contours of the enslaved population during this period have been the subject of debate between two main scholars.
 Hall has argued that the large majority of Africans imported into Louisiana under French rule came from the Senegambia region of West Africa and were of the same ethnicity, the Bambara people.
-Hall also maintains that this geographical and ethno-cultural homogeneity was essential to the development of a distinct Creole culture that manifested itself in slave language, family structure, and religion.
+Hall also maintains that this geographical and ethno-cultural homogeneity was essential to the development of a distinct Creole culture that manifested itself in the enslaved population’s language, family structure, and religion.
 The creation of an “Afro-Creole culture,” according to Hall, helped to foster significant resistance to slavery.
-Although the slave population greatly increased and became more diverse under Spanish rule, its cultural foundations were established early.
+Although the enslaved population greatly increased and became more diverse under Spanish rule, its cultural foundations were established early.

-Thomas Ingersoll has contested Hall’s interpretation, questioning the geographical and ethno-cultural homogeneity of the slave population.
+Thomas Ingersoll has contested Hall’s interpretation, questioning the geographical and ethno-cultural homogeneity of the enslaved population.
 He has also challenged the degree to which this homogeneity influenced an emerging Creole culture, and the notion that this culture formed the wellsprings of widespread resistance.
 In short Ingersoll argues that being outnumbered by the Africans and Afro-Creoles forced more cooperation and upward mobility among the white settlers.
-Despite this scholarly debate, the fact that the African slave trade virtually ceased after 1731 undoubtedly contributed to the development of a creolized slave population and culture.
-Indeed, the relatively small slave population, which exhibited at least a measure of ethno-cultural homogeneity, and the generally unsettled condition of the colony may have given slaves in Louisiana from the 1730s on a greater ability to shape the contours of the slave regime than was the case in other North American colonies, where more diverse slave populations were confronted by more stable colonial establishments and more unified ruling elites.
+Despite this scholarly debate, the fact that the African slave trade virtually ceased after 1731 undoubtedly contributed to the development of a creolized enslaved population and culture.
+Indeed, the relatively small enslaved population, which exhibited at least a measure of ethno-cultural homogeneity, and the generally unsettled condition of the colony may have given enslaved people in Louisiana from the 1730s on a greater ability to shape the contours of the slave regime than was the case in other North American colonies, where more diverse enslaved populations were confronted by more stable colonial establishments and more unified ruling elites.

 Relations between colonists and enslaved people in Louisiana were regulated by the 1724 Code Noir.
-Slave owners were subject to penalties if they did not provide their enslaved workers with food and care for them in their old age; owners were also supposed to ensure that their slaves were baptized and married in the Roman Catholic faith.
-Owners could free slaves only with the permission of the colony’s Superior Council.
-Many of the code’s fifty-five articles placed restrictions on the slaves: among other things, they were prohibited from carrying weapons, owning property, marrying whites, or gathering with slaves belonging to other masters.
-Because the Code Noir spelled out strict consequences for owners who mistreated their slaves or fathered children by enslaved women, it was once believed to have made slavery less brutal in French Louisianathan in other colonies.
+Owners of enslaved people were subject to penalties if they did not provide their enslaved workers with food and care for them in their old age; owners were also supposed to ensure that the people they owned were baptized and married in the Roman Catholic faith.
+Owners could free enslaved people only with the permission of the colony’s Superior Council.
+Many of the code’s fifty-five articles placed restrictions on the enslaved population: among other things, they were prohibited from carrying weapons, owning property, marrying whites, or gathering with enslaved people belonging to other owners.
+Because the Code Noir spelled out strict consequences for owners who mistreated people they owned or fathered children by enslaved women, it was once believed to have made slavery less brutal in French Louisiana than in other colonies.
 However, historical scholarship has effectively refuted the notion that enslaved people received more humane treatment in French Louisiana than elsewhere.

-Despite the harsh conditions slaves endured, an Afro-Creole cohort emerged by mid-century.
+Despite the harsh conditions enslaved men, women, and children endured, an Afro-Creole cohort emerged by mid-century.
 These Creole slaves experienced a cultural life in which many African traditions survived, but their frame of reference was Louisiana and its mix of African, European, and American Indian influences.
 Whether or not this creolized slave culture provided the foundations for organized resistance, it nonetheless found expression in religious practices and beliefs, folktales, oral and food traditions, and family life.
-Moreover, while certain elements of the slaves’ culture were unique to the slave experience, other elements blended with those of an emerging white Creole population to create a complex culture that transcended race and is still evident today.
+Moreover, while certain elements of the culture of enslaved people were unique to their experience, other elements blended with those of an emerging white Creole population to create a complex culture that transcended race and is still evident today.

-Slaves devoted most of their waking hours to labor.
+Enslaved people devoted most of their waking hours to labor.
 The primary cash crops during this period were tobacco and indigo, with cotton and sugar emerging only later.
-Many slaves worked on plantations, but the plantation system as a whole had not yet come to dominate Louisiana society; many slaves lived and worked on farms and smaller holdings, while others labored at a host of nonagricultural tasks.
+Many people held in bondage worked on plantations, but the plantation system as a whole had not yet come to dominate Louisiana society; many enslaved people lived and worked on farms and smaller holdings, while others labored at a host of nonagricultural tasks.

-In 1726 the attorney general of the colony warned of escaped Indian slaves banding together just outside of New Orleans.
-Because the runaways had taken their masters’ weapons and ammunition when they fled, the colonists feared the fugitives would soon attack.
+In 1726 the attorney general of the colony warned of enslaved Indians who had escaped and banded together just outside of New Orleans.
+Because the runaways had taken their owners’ weapons and ammunition when they fled, the colonists feared the fugitives would soon attack.
 Indians who ran away from their French owners often brought enslaved Africans with them to Indian settlements.
-By 1728 the problem had reached the level that Governor Etienne de Périer had to declare a tax on owners whose slaves escaped, which was then offered as a bounty to anyone who could capture and return the escapees.
-Périer sent word to Indian settlements between New Orleans and Natchez that they would be rewarded if they returned runaway slaves—whether African or Indian—and villages that harbored refugees would be treated as enemies.
+By 1728 the problem had reached the level that Governor Etienne de Périer had to declare a tax on owners when people they owned escaped, which was then offered as a bounty to anyone who could capture and return the escapees.
+Périer sent word to Indian settlements between New Orleans and Natchez that they would be rewarded if they returned enslaved people—whether African or Indian—who had run away, and villages that harbored refugees would be treated as enemies.
 The French believed that through this policy, they could divide the Indians and Africans, keeping both groups in check.
 If any enslaved Africans escaped from their masters, Indians would likely capture them, and the Africans would stop trying to escape when they knew that Indians would no longer assist them.

 In fact, marronage continued to plague the Louisiana colony throughout the French period because slave owners frequently mistreated their African and Indian laborers.
 As Hall found in her study of colonial court records, “Recaptured runaways consistently explained that they left because they were overworked, underfed, threatened, assaulted, and maimed by their masters.
 Some of them demonstrated sophisticated knowledge of their rights under the Code Noir” and knew that their owners were blatantly disregarding the law.
-If a runaway slave was recaptured, though, the owner often ignored the punishment specified in the Code Noir: escapees were supposed to be branded on the chest with a fleur de lis symbol, and their ears would be cropped.
-Slave masters had little incentive to see that the punishment was carried out because it would permanently mark the person as a flight risk and lower his or her value as a slave.
-Court officials often dealt with repeat runaways or slaves who were dangerously violent by selling them to unsuspecting buyers outside of Louisiana.
+If an enslaved person who ran away was recaptured, though, the owner often ignored the punishment specified in the Code Noir: escapees were supposed to be branded on the chest with a fleur de lis symbol, and their ears would be cropped.
+Owners of enslaved people had little incentive to see that the punishment was carried out because it would permanently mark the person as a flight risk and lower his or her value as human property.
+Court officials often dealt with repeat runaways or enslaved people who were dangerously violent by selling them to unsuspecting buyers outside of Louisiana.

-Hall also notes that most of the violent acts reported in court documents were perpetrated by whites against blacks, although the reported crimes do not represent the full scope of the violence.
-Only masters who punished their slaves with extreme brutality were prosecuted in court; typically, injuring an enslaved person was only considered a criminal act if the party who inflicted the wound was damaging someone else’s “property.”
+Hall also notes that most of the violent acts reported in court documents were perpetrated by white people against African-descended people, although the reported crimes do not represent the full scope of the violence.
+Only owners who punished their human property with extreme brutality were prosecuted in court; typically, injuring an enslaved person was only considered a criminal act if the party who inflicted the wound was damaging someone else’s “property.”